dongzgh/dongzgh.github.io/journal.md

 ## 2019-10-23

 * Read technology news from Kitware
-* Learnt how to use static analysis tools in visual studio
+* Learned how to use static analysis tools in visual studio
 * Attended RCIA

 * [L3MONSHAPE](#l3monshape)